cea-hpc/modules/doc/source/modulefile.rst

  :subcmd:`is-avail` and :subcmd:`info-loaded`.

- This command permits a *modulefile* to :subcmd:`load` or :subcmd:`unload` other *modulefiles*.
+ This command permits a *modulefile* to :subcmd:`load` or :subcmd:`unload` other *modulefiles* or to :subcmd:`use` or :subcmd:`unuse` *modulepaths*.
 No checks are made to ensure that the *modulefile* does not try to load itself.
  Often it is useful to have a single *modulefile* that performs a number of ``module load`` commands.
 For example, if every user on the system requires a basic set of applications loaded, then a core *modulefile* would contain the necessary ``module load`` commands.

  The ``--not-req`` option may be set for the ``load``, ``try-load``, ``load-any``, ``unload`` and ``switch`` sub-commands to inhibit the